 Incoming Feedback provides you with both individual comments, issues, and a general overview of your visitors' experiences with your site.
 Both are available within the Insights interface.

-If multiple Incoming Feedback widgets are set up, these responses can be viewed by clicking the grey View Responses button.
+If multiple Incoming Feedback widgets are set up, these responses can be viewed by clicking the grey View Responses button in your Incoming Feedback dashboard.

 Multiple Feedback Widgets Active